Lupin3000/Raspberry-PI-Tutorials/Setup/readme.md

 # Setup Raspberry PI (_headless_)

-In order to be able to follow the following tutorials better, I would like to quickly show you how to set up the Raspberry PI.
+In order to be able to follow the tutorials better, I would like to quickly show you how to set up the Raspberry PI.

+_Note: There are also many other setup options, the one shown here is just a suggestion!_

 ## Objective